 A few of you may have heard of John Baillie.
 His most popular book is called A Diary of Private Prayer.
 I have been using it since 1993, almost every morning.
 It’s a very rich devotional tool that, no matter how often I use it, still draws me closer to the Lord.

-I have not read many things by Baillie, but a few years ago I stumbled upon a collection of various sermons he had given throughout the years.
+I have not read many things by Baillie, but a few years ago I stumbled upon a collection of various sermons he had preached over the years.
 They made up a little book entitled, Christian Devotion.
 I enjoyed reading it, but the best part of the book, for me, was a short biographical chapter written by his cousin.
-She did a wonderful job revealing the man behind the devotional that I have been using for years.
+She beautifully revealed the man behind the devotional I have been using for years.